-led by its Chairman, Hon.
-Mohammed Umaru Bago maritime sector", Bago said. during an oversight visit to the agency, and expressed
+The commendation was made by the House Committee led by its Chairman, Hon.
+Mohammed Umaru Bago during an oversight visit to the agency, and expressed delight on the agency's strides in repositioning the

 Nigerian maritime sector since the inception of this administration.